Floris van Doorn

 - Formalized Spectral Sequences in Homotopy Type Theory, September 2017.
 Algebra, Combinatorics,

-Cambridge. (aimed to people familiar with formalization, but not necessarily
+(Aimed at people familiar with formalization, but not necessarily HoTT)

-- The Lean Theorem Prover and Homotopy Type Theory (with Jeremy Avigad), May
+- The Lean Theorem Prover and Homotopy Type Theory, May 2016 (with Jeremy Avigad),

 - Spring 2020: Topics in Geometry (Math 1290).